 Being a business owner can be difficult and lonely at times.
-From 2020 to 2021, these negative feelings intensified even more.
+From March 2020, these negative feelings intensified even more.
 The Covid-19 pandemic greatly impacted retail and forced owners to reconsider the nature of their services, practically having to start from scratch with no consistent income coming in.
 At a difficult time for most businesses, Paul Bennett acted as a reliable adviser to many owners, building healthy relationships with his clients, and helped a plethora of businesses sustain themselves.

 As an adviser with the Business Gateway, Paul is responsible for supporting the growth of business owners and companies, with 70% of those being start-ups or people looking to scale up their passions into professional businesses.